 Prepare for academic success and an exceptional college experience

 Dorm Life.
 Students share rooms in the university dormitories.
 Breakfast is at 7:30 AM and the day ends shortly after 10PM with a closing gathering.
 The student-to-staff ratio is at least four-to-one.
-Team leaders live in the same residence halls as their students, providing 24-hour guidance.
+Team mentors live in the same residence halls as their students, providing 24-hour guidance.

 Dining.
 Students eat breakfast, lunch and dinner in the university cafeteria.
 Light snacks are provided during the day.

 Our team members are enthusiastic, supportive and committed to positively impacting the lives of our youth.

 Facilitators are chosen from among the top professional teachers and trainers in the country.
 Hundreds of applicants go through our selection process.
 Many have advanced degrees.
 Each has 150 hours of training, and many have run camps for years.

 Most camp staff are education majors or graduates.
 Many attended SuperCamp as teens.
 They return annually because they enjoy the experience of working with successful people in a dynamic accelerated learning program.

 The student-to-staff ratio is four-to-one or less.
 Students are assigned to teams of 10-12 people that have one team mentor.
 Camp sizes range from twenty to fifty students.
 Post-camp surveys indicate a 73 percent grade improvement and 81 percent improvement in confidence.